Season 1, Episode 33

 Dr. Lorne Brown:

 Makes sense to us, right?
 Because if you’re in that sympathetic stress, blood is diverted from reproduction, digestion and your extremities to go to your heart, your lungs and your major muscles to fight or flight.
-And if you’re gauging that parasympathetic nervous system, then the blood flow is circulating more and you start to get those warm hands and feet because there is a anatomically, it’s similar.
+And if you’re gauging that parasympathetic nervous system, then the blood flow is circulating more and you start to get those warm hands and feet because anatomically, it’s similar.
 The blood flow to the ovaries and blood flow to the hands and feet are that sympathetic parasympathetic process.

 Dr. Judy Lovas: